 The reward the agents receive are the same for all algorithms: the agent that is holding the ball receives +100 every time it reaches the goal.
 This is a very simple reward scheme, but we decided to use it in this work to avoid the creation of a mismatch between the reward function used in training and the performance measure examined, which is the number of goals scored.
-Other reward schemes could be used, for example, one that gives rewards to intercepting the ball, losing the ball or correctly passing the ball, such as the one used by Kalyanakrishnan, Liu and Stone (25).
+Other reward schemes could be used, for example, one that gives rewards to intercepting the ball, losing the ball or correctly passing the ball, such as the one used by Kalyanakrishnan, Liu and Stone [16].

 Thirty training sessions were run for the three algorithms, with each session consisting of 20,000 games of 10 trials.
-Figure 2 shows the learning curves for all algorithms when the learning team plays against an opponent moving randomly, and presents the average goal balance scored by the learning team in each match.
+Figure 2 shows the learning curves for all algorithms when the learning team plays against an opponent moving randomly, and presents the average goal balance, which is the difference between goals scored and goals received by the learning team in each match.
+It is possible to verify that at the beginning of the learning phase Minimax-Q has worse performance than HAMMQ, and that this has a worse performance

-Fig. 2.
+Figure 2.
 Goals balance for the CBR, Minimax-Q, the HAMMQ and the CB-HAMMQ algorithms against a random opponent for the Expanded Littman's Robotic Soccer.